-Since graduating at the end of 2018, Nina is now interning at creative agency FCB West in San Francisco; an opportunity she got through the AUT Internz International Scholarship Programme.
+After graduating at the end of 2018, Nina went to the US to intern at creative agency FCB West in San Francisco; an opportunity she got through the Internz International Scholarship Programme.

-“I work in a pair with a copywriter who is an AUT communication studies alumna.
-We get given briefs and then work together to come up with a concept.
-Once we narrow that down, I take charge of the visual and design side of things, and my colleague would craft the words.”
+“I worked in a pair with a copywriter who was an AUT communication studies alumna.
+We got given briefs and then worked together to come up with a concept.
+Once we narrowed that down, I took charge of the visual and design side of things, and my colleague would craft the words.”

 Her lecturer encouraged her to apply for the internship in San Francisco, Nina says.